 - Wireless Cards/Client Adapters

 The system is designed so that any WIFI certified 802.11a or 802.11g card should interface with this system.
 Dual mode 802.11a/g cards should work as well.
 Most cards will work with the system.
-If you are having trouble contact the Help Desk in the McKay room 322 or call them at extension 9000.
+If you are having trouble contact the BYU-Idaho Support Center at (208) 496-1411.

 Access to the wireless network is based off of your domain account.
 To get on you need to provide your username and password.